Why Diversity Should Matter to You

 Armstrong State University Age Diversity Chart

-Analyze the age range of Armstrong State University undergraduates with the following bar chart.
+Analyze the age range of Armstrong State University undergraduates with the following chart.

 Questions About Diversity

 - Is Armstrong State University supporting learners from all backgrounds?

-Even a school with great racial, ethnic and geographic diversity may not be diverse when it comes to the income levels of their students.
-To get a better idea of how Armstrong State University is supporting low-income students check the Financial Aid Page.
+Schools with otherwise excellent racial and ethnic diversity still may not be diverse when it comes to other factors, such as economic backgrounds.
+Get a better idea of how Armstrong State University supports low-income students by visiting the Financial Aid Page.

 - Is Diversity Important to Armstrong State University?